mlochbaum/CrinGraph/README.md

 * Colors are persistent and algorithmically generated to ensure contrast ✔…
 * Range controls to zoom in on bass, mids, or treble ✔
 * Ability to rescale and adjust the y axis (SPL in decibels) ✔
+* Allow the user to select a smoothing function
 * Ability to drag graphs up and down?

 ### Headphone manager